JoshArendse/BookingsApp/README.md

 # PHP Bookings App

- - Final PHP project for the course based on scripting languages: PHP and MySQL(Please note, responsive for tablet only, mobile update coming soon)
+ - Final PHP project for the course based on scripting languages: PHP and MySQL (Mobile Update Implimented)

 ### How to view this project: